rorygraves/ScalaClean/readme.md

 Using Scalafix, SemanticDB and reflection we generate a graph that represents the syntatic structure of the the code, including cross-references, so  model of our code and how it operates internally and with the libraries that it uses.

 #### Custom Rule
-We can develop a custom rule, to focus on a specific aspect, or oppertunity for improvement The cusom rule can use the analsis model to identify improvements, generally by colouring of the syntax tree withe the results of the analysis
+We can develop a custom rule, to focus on a specific aspect, or opportunity for improvement The custom rule can use the analysis model to identify improvements, generally by colouring of the syntax tree withe the results of the analysis
 The rule then traverses the syntax graph and suggests improvements using the ScalaFix toolkit such as access modifiers changes, and detection of possibly unused code.